chartjs/chartjs-plugin-annotation/docs/guide/types/box.md

 | `adjustScaleRange` | Should the scale range be adjusted if this annotation is out of range.
 | `display` | Whether or not this annotation is visible.
 | `drawTime` | See [drawTime](../options#draw-time).
+| `id` | Identifies a unique id  for the annotation and it will be stored in the element context.
+When the annotations are defined by an object, the id is automatically set using the key used to store the annotations in the object.
+When the annotations are configured by an array, the id, passed by this option in the annotation, will be used.
 | `rotation` | Rotation of the box in degrees.
 | `xMax` | Right edge of the box in units along the x axis.
 | `xMin` | Left edge of the box in units along the x axis.